OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   We don\\'t sell your Personal Information to anyone for any purpose.
 Period.
-' + '*   We keep your Personal Information in our business records while you are a customer, or until it is no longer needed for business, tax, or legal purposes.
+' + '*   We keep your Personal Information in our business records while you are a customer, or until it is no longer needed for business, tax or legal purposes.
 ' + '*   We will keep your information safe using encryption or other appropriate security controls.
 ' + '